 U.S. Food and Drug Administration/National Center for Toxicological Research, Division of Genetic and Molecular Toxicology

-Professor Alok Dhawan is currently Director, Institute of Life Sciences, Ahmedabad University, Gujarat on lien from CSIR-Indian Institute of Toxicology Research, Lucknow where he is Principal Scientist and Area Coordinator, Nanomaterial Toxicology Group.
+Professor Alok Dhawan is currently Director, CSIR-Indian Institute of Toxicology Research, Lucknow and Outstanding Professor, Academy of Scientific and Innovative Research, New Delhi.
+He is the Test Facility Management of the GLP compliant toxicity test facility at CSIR-IITR.
+He served as Founding Director, Institute of Life Sciences, and Dean, Planning and Development, Ahmedabad University, Gujarat.
+Before joining as Director, CSIR-IITR, he worked as Scientist C, Principal Scientist and Senior Principal Scientist at CSIR-IITR, Lucknow.
 He obtained his Ph.D.
-Biochemistry from University of Lucknow, India in 1991.
-Professor Dhawan started the area of nanomaterial toxicology in the country and published a guidance document on the safe use of nanomaterials.
-His group elucidated the mechanism of toxicity of metal oxide nanoparticles in human and bacterial cells.
-His work has been widely cited.
-He set up a state of the art nanomaterial toxicology facility at CSIR-IITR.
-He pioneered the identification of peripheral biomarkers of exposure, effect and susceptibility to xenobiotics.
-Using DNA damage in lymphocytes as a biomarker of exposure, he has established the reference values for DNA damage in healthy Indian population.
-He also developed and validated Drosophila melanogaster for in vivo genotoxicity assessment.
-These can have far reaching applications in predicting the adverse health effects of drugs and chemicals on human health.
-He was instrumental in promoting the cause of alternate to animal models in toxicology including in silico models.
-Professor Dhawan has won several honours and awards including the INSA Young Scientist Medal in 1994, CSIR Young Scientist Award in 1999 the Shakuntala Amir Chand Prize of ICMR in 2002 and the Vigyan Ratna by the Council of Science and Technology, UP in 2011.
+Degree in Biochemistry from the University of Lucknow, India in 1991 and was awarded D.Sc.
+Degree (h.c.) from University of Bradford, U.K., 2016.
+He has been a Visiting Scholar, Michigan State University, USA; BOYSCAST Fellow, University of Surrey, Wales & Bradford, UK.
+He has over 30 years of research experience in toxicology and has contributed significantly in the areas of in vitro-, genetic- and in silico- toxicology.
+Professor Dhawan initiated the area of nanomaterial toxicology in India and published a guidance document on the safe use of nanomaterials.
+His group elucidated the mechanism of toxicity of metal oxide nanoparticles in human and bacterial cells and also looked at the environmental impact of nanomaterials.
+Professor Dhawan has won several honours and awards including the INSA Young Scientist Medal in 1994, CSIR Young Scientist Award in 1999, the Shakuntala Amir Chand Prize of ICMR in 2002 and the Vigyan Ratna by the Council of Science and Technology, UP in 2011.
 His work in the area of nanomaterial toxicology has won him international accolades as well and he was awarded two Indo-UK projects under the prestigious UK-IERI programme.
-He also has two European Union Projects under the FP7 and New INDIGO programmes.
+He was also awarded two European Union Projects under the FP7 and New INDIGO programmes.
 He founded the Indian Nanoscience Society in 2007.
-In recognition of his work he has been elected Fellow, The National Academy of Sciences, India; Fellow, The Academy of Toxicological Sciences, USA; Fellow, The Academy of Environmental Biology; Fellow, Academy of science for Animal Welfare; Fellow—Society of Toxicology (India), Founder Fellow, Indian Nanoscience Society; Vice President—Environmental Mutagen Society of India (2006–07); Member—National Academy of Medical Sciences.
-He has to his credit over 100 publications in peer reviewed international journals.
-Five reviews/book chapters.
-Four patents, one copyright and the Comet assay website www.cometassayindia.org.
-He has also been a Guest Editor of a special issue of the journal Nanotoxicology (Supplement 1, 2008) and Volume 3(1) 2009 published by Taylor and Francis group, UK.
-He has edited a book along with Prof. Diana Anderson entitled The Comet Assay In Toxicology which has been published by The Royal Society of Chemistry, UK under its series on Issues in Toxicology.
-He is the Editor-In-Chief, Journal of Translational Toxicology published by American Scientific Publishers, USA and serves as the Member, Editorial Board of Mutagenesis, Mutation Research Reviews and other journal of repute.
+In recognition of his work he has been elected Fellow, Royal Society of Chemistry, UK; Fellow, The National Academy of Sciences, India; Fellow, The Academy of Toxicological Sciences, USA; Fellow, The Academy of Environmental Biology; Fellow, Academy of Science for Animal Welfare; Fellow—Society of Toxicology (India); Founder Fellow, Indian Nanoscience Society; Fellow, Gujarat Science Academy; President, Uttar Pradesh Academy of Sciences (2017-); Vice President—Environmental Mutagen Society of India (2006–07); Member—National Academy of Medical Sciences; Member, United Kingdom Environmental Mutagen Society, U.K.; Member, Asian Association of Environmental Mutagen Societies, Japan.
+He has to his credit over 125 publications in peer reviewed international journals, 18 reviews/book chapters, four patents, two copyrights and has edited three books.
+He serves on the Editorial Boards of several scientific journals of repute such as Mutagenesis, Nanotoxicology, Xenobiotica and Mutation Research.

 Professor, Institute of Life Sciences, Ahmedabad University, Ahmedabad, India